 You probably wouldn’t decide to run 2 miles if you haven’t walked around the block in over a year, would you?
 (Gosh, I hope not!).
 A healthy exercise program begins with a visit to your physician first, to make sure you are able to handle the physical activity.

 Then, doing a little bit and often, a slow but steady start that builds up over a period of time, is the smart approach.

 A healthier approach to what we eat goes hand in hand with regular exercise.
 If our day is so full that we can’t give ourselves 30 minutes for a brisk walk (or whatever exercise works for you), and enough meal prep time to eat something other than fast food, there is something out of kilter.
 Who pays the price for that?
 You guessed it – YOU!

 There are a number of healthy eating plans to choose from, that will give you some guidance and structure, such as the mediterranean diet.

 The Takeaway: changes in our physical appearance and stamina are inevitable as we get older, and can be magnified by a lifestyle that is stressful and unhealthy.
 You are in charge of yourself, first and foremost.

-Learning to take care of ourselves in midlife…our Halftime…has to be a priority if we want to remain healthy, happy and ready to be the best parent, grandparent and adult child that we can be!
+Learning to provide that essential self care as we age…our Halftime…has to be a priority if we want to remain healthy, happy and ready to be the best parent, grandparent and adult child that we can be!